Introduction to Data Analysis 2

 Fee: £195 (£140 for those from educational, government and charitable institutions).

-This course provides an introduction to the theory and methods of quantitative data analysis of relationships between variables, focussing on the techniques of Chi-square tests, correlation and linear regression.
+This course provides an introduction to the theory and methods of quantitative data analysis.
+The focus is on methods for analysing relationships between variables, including Chi-square tests, correlation and linear regression.

 The course will examine relationships between variables covering: